AdaCore/spark2014/docs/ug/spark_2014.rst

 Overflow Modes
 --------------

+Annotations such as preconditions, postconditions, assertions, loop invariants, are analyzed by |GNATprove| with the exact same meaning that they have during execution.
+In particular, evaluating the expressions in an annotation may raise a run-time error, in which case |GNATprove| will attempt to prove that this error cannot occur, and report a warning otherwise.

+Integer overflows are a kind of run-time errors that occurs when the result of an arithmetic computation does not fit in the bounds of the machine type used to hold the result.
+In some cases, it is convenient to express properties in annotations as they would be expressed in mathematics, where quantities are unbounded, for example:

 .. code-block:: ada
    :linenos:

     function Add (X, Y : Integer) return Integer with Pre  => X + Y in Integer,
       Post => Add'Result = X + Y;

+The precondition of ``Add`` states that the result of adding its two parameters should fit in type ``Integer``.
+In the default mode, evaluating this expression will fail an overflow check, because the result of ``X + Y`` is stored in a temporary of type ``Integer``.
+If the compilation switch ``-gnato13`` is used, then annotations are compiled specially, so that arithmetic operations use unbounded intermediate results.
+In this mode, |GNATprove| does not generate a check for the addition of ``X`` and ``Y`` in the precondition of ``Add``, as there is no possible overflow here.

 |SPARK| Libraries
 =================